 This dynamic can be difficult to negotiate, as they may view your compliments or self-depreciation as very negative signs.
 You don’t want to go too far in the other direction either though – you don’t want to seem cocky, and you don’t want to seem oblivious to instances in which goals were not met.

-When faced with this kind of situation, the best thing to do is lean on the facts and data, rather than on your part is it.
+When faced with this kind of situation, the best thing to do is lean on the facts and data.
 ‘This work is sufficient’ is better than ‘You did a great job’ and ‘This deadline was missed’ is better than ‘We missed the deadline.’